Where to Stay in Siena: An Insider’s Guide to the top areas

 Close to the Train Station

-- Best places to stay in Siena on a budget
+- Best places on a budget

 - Pros: Convenient transport connections, diverse dining options, budget-friendly accommodations.